nisnevich/discord-consensus-bot/readme.md

 - [SQLAlchemy](https://www.sqlalchemy.org/)

 ## Contributing

-Contributions are welcome!
-Feel free to create pull requests or reach out.
-Also you can [buy me a coffee](https://www.buymeacoffee.com/a.nisnevich).
+Looking to contribute?
+Check out [good first issues](https://github.com/nisnevich/eco-discord-lazy-consensus-bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), or just [issues](https://github.com/nisnevich/eco-discord-lazy-consensus-bot/issues).
+Also you can [buy me a coffee](https://www.buymeacoffee.com/a.nisnevich). :)

+There are three primary branches (the main difference between them is some constants):
+- `main` is used for development
+- `beta` is for beta testing on Eco Discord Test Server
+- `prod` is for the main Eco server